OTC snaps up rival Oil Brokerage as consolidation heats up

 Prior to this, OTC’s London operations included crude oil products and derivatives, refined products and derivatives including middle distillates, gasoline cracks, biofuels and physical and financial LPG and natural gas liquids.

-OTC also has offices in Chicago, Geneva, Houston, New Jersey, Louisville, New York and Singapore.
+OTC also has offices in Chicago, Geneva, Houston, New Jersey, Louisville and New York.

 Oil Brokerage was founded in 1988 as a broker of physical gasoline in Europe, and later expanded to include physical and paper biofuels, naphtha and fuel oil.